Kasym Tynystanov: Preservation of Kyrgyz oral folklore

-Before the Socialist Revolution, the Kyrgyz people, who did not have written language, had a very rich oral folklore.
-Such epics as Manas were extremely popular among the people.
-It was in 1923 that Tynystanov first went on an expedition to the eastern shore of Issyk Kul Lake to collect folklore.
-Later, when he became the Head of the Academic Center and the Chair of the People's Commissariat of Education, he continued to work on Manas.
-In 1926 he supported the publishing of a part of Semetei epic story (a part of a greater Manas epos), Tynybek's version, which Tynystanov personally valued very much.
-Since then his work concentrated on analyzing, preservation and publishing of Sayakbai Karalaev's and Sagynbai Orozbakov's versions of the Manas epic.
+In 1923, Tynystanov went on an expedition to the eastern shore of Lake Issyk Kul to collect folklore.
+Later, when he became the Head of the Academic Center and the Chair of the People's Commissariat of Education, he continued to work on the Epic of Manas.
+Since then, his work concentrated on analyzing, preservation and publishing of Sayakbai Karalaev's and Sagynbai Orozbakov's versions of the Manas epic.

-In the end of 1931, Manas found a reflection in a theatrical performance of in the National Theater.
-The screen play was written by Kasym Tynystanov.
-The epos was the main part of the so-called Academic Eves, consisted of three performances.
+In late 1931, Manas found a reflection in a theatrical performance of in the National Theater.
+The screenplay was written by Tynystanov.
+The epos was the main part of the so-called Academic Eves, which consisted of three performances.
 Kasym wrote that Manas is the source of original Kyrgyz oral poetry and should be considered a part of the world cultural heritage.

-In 1935, Kasym, by then Deputy Chair of editorial board of Manas epic, proposed to publish Manas in Russian and Kyrgyz.
-He also proposed to deepen the study of the epos, by paying more attention to its artistic, aesthetic, historic, and national value.
-He also presented a report at the USSR Conference on Manas Study, held in Frunze city in December 1935, where together with Mukhta Auezov and Evgeniy Polivanov he emphasized the importance preserving the epic.

-Since 1936 together with Polivanov he translated and published selected parts of the epos in Russian.
-Manas always remained an important part of his life.
-Even in prison, he continued to read Manas to his prison mates.

 Academic appointments

-In August 1932 Kasym was appointed acting director of the institute.
+In August 1932, Kasym was appointed acting director of the institute.
 He also focused on Dungan culture.
-His colleagues, especially, welcomed the creation of a Dungan Sector at the institute, which became the core organ on study and preservation of Dungan culture.
+His colleagues welcomed the creation of a Dungan Sector at the institute, which became the core organ on study and preservation of Dungan culture.

-As for his academic titles, in 1934 Kasym Tynystanov became Senior Scientific Fellow and later an Active Member of Kyrgyz Research Institute of Culture.
-Since 1933, he taught History and Contemporary Kyrgyz Language at Kyrgyz Pedagogical Institute as Acting Professor.
-Because Kasym was expelled from the Communist Party in 1935, he seemed to have never been able to defend his Doctor's Dissertation, which he, nevertheless, successfully defended later in 1936.